eernstg/typer/README.md

 ```

 The methods `isA`, `isNotA`, and `asA` are extension methods.
 They are
 based on instance members.
-You may wish to use the extension methods
+We may wish to use the extension methods
-because they have a more conventional syntax, or you may wish (or need) to
+because they have a more conventional syntax, or we may wish (or need) to
-use the instance members, e.g., because you do not want to import the
+use the instance members, e.g., because we do not want to import the
 extension, or because the call must be dynamic.

 ```dart